Lap-2025/Lap-2025.github.io/praticas/en/lab1/installation.md

 > virtualization [manufacturer] [model]` should return sufficient
 > results to resolve the issue.

+> [!WARNING]

+If you are unable or choose not to use WSL, it is possible to install a native OCaml development environment on Windows 11. **However**, you will not be able to use Jupyter Notebooks, which will be used in the practical lessons.

+Therefore, this alternative **is not recommended and should only be used as a last resort**.
+Proceed to the [installation section](#opam-installation) and follow the instructions labeled **(Native)** instead of **(WSL)** to install the development environment natively on Windows.

 The WSL installation is completed as follows:

 - Open Windows PowerShell as Administrator.
 To do this, click on